-In response, ESC have designed a planning framework to help local government, energy networks and other key local stakeholders take the lead on preparing for a low carbon future.
+In response, the Catapult has designed a planning framework to help local government, energy networks and other key local stakeholders take the lead on preparing for a low carbon future.

 Pilots conducted in Newcastle, Bridgend and Bury found that the decarbonisation of heat could be achieved for less than 15% above the cost of decarbonising electricity alone by adopting a ‘Whole Systems’ approach to Local Area Energy Planning, meaning to consider the entire energy system across vectors, (heat, electricity, transport) supply chains (from energy generation to how it reaches people’s homes) and systems (physical, digital, market and policy systems).

 Over half of electricity is now low carbon, including renewable energy and nuclear power.
 In contrast, just 4% of homes in the UK have low carbon heating despite almost a third of all UK carbon emissions coming from heat.